DefinetlyNotRay/rays-macro/README.md

 This guide explains how to install Ray's TadSync patch onto almost any Natro Macro version.
 ## If you are confuse dm @DefinetlyNotRay on discord for help!
+# Join the discord server to stay updated for future updates!: https://discord.gg/AZEUznPQQ4

 ## What this patch adds